-Try the Crushed Flower Tutorial and use the flowers in your garden when they are just past their best.
+Try the Crushed Flower Tutorial and use some of the flowers in your garden, when they are just past their best.

-Gather them for this technique and make the pleasure of real flowers last a lot longer.
+Gather just a few of the flower heads for this technique, and make the pleasure of real flowers last a lot longer.

-And it is such a lovely look for your card designs.
+And it is such a unique and lovely look for your card designs

 This card is very easy to do and it can give you some water coloured effects to your cards.

-When this idea was first introduced it took many people sometime before they realised that the flowers used in the process are actually real.
+When this idea was first introduced it took many people sometime before they realised that the flowers used in the process are actually real ones from my garden.

 The video is at the bottom of the page but for those of you who prefer to learn by reading, you will find the

 There you will find some more ideas on how to dress the card.

 These additional touches will make your design truly individual.